Yogeshkumar170201/Yogeshkumar170201/README.md

 - 👋 Hi, I’m Yogesh Kumar
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Everything
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning how to learn